 What is Vitamin A?

-Vitamin A is very important for healthy eyesight and also protects from infections.
-Listed below are the good sources of Vitamin A that can be included in our daily diet.
+Vitamin A is an important vitamin that plays a major role in our vision.
+It helps in the production of certain pigments that are important for the proper functioning of the retina.
+Listed below some of the sources of Vitamin A that can be included in our daily diet.

 - Beet Greens.